There is no doubt you want to reach your goals.

 Using a habit tracker for this purpose can help you turn those actions into habits and make your days more streamlined and efficient.

-There are other benefits of using a habit tracker as well, so if you’re not using one already, do give this method a try.
+There are other benefits of using a habit tracker as well (check it out if you don’t believe me 😉 ), so if you’re not using one already, do give this simple method a try.

 Track your achievements and progress

-Some goals can seem too distant and in this process is easy to feel like you’re not getting where you want to be.
+Some goals can seem too distant and in this process is easy to feel like you’re not getting a step closer to where you want to be.

 But is it really so?